How can you delete yourself from the internet for good in 2026?

 These habits don’t erase your presence, but they slow the steady stream of personal data flowing into commercial databases and keep your digital footprint manageable.

-How to delete yourself from the internet: the takeaway
+Should you delete yourself from the internet?

 Hand holding a phone displaying NordProtect's Dark Web Monitoring alerts